WHOIGit/ooi-on-bco-dmo/README.md

 The analysis of collected water samples for the parameters listed above are performed by a number of outside labf s obehalf oOOISN.
 Consequently, the water sampling data for a given cruise is distributed among a number of different files.
 The Discrete Sampling Summary integrates the related CTD, metadata, and discrete water sample data into a single file.
 Additionally, it synthesizes qualitative and quantitative information about the quality of a measurement into data quality flags for each associated parameter modified which follow WOCE-standards.

-The final product is the Discrete Sampling Summary spreadsheet which contains the metadata, CTD data, and discrete water sample data into a single spreadsheet with data qual## Use
+The final product is the Discrete Sampling Summary spreadsheet which contains the metadata, CTD data, and discrete water sample data into a single spreadsheet with data quality flags.

+---
+## Use
 This repository includes an ```environment.yml``` file to allow the user to download the repository, configure the environment, and run the example notebooks as presented.
 The following steps will allow you to get accessing, downloading, and plotting data:

 ```